 Romance novels have taken over my to-be-read list!
 I thought I was still sticking to my old reading habits - diving into a fair mix of books.
 Some literary fiction, some genre.
 I've started dipping into poetry.
 But nothing has grabbed my attention lately like Romance.
 A quick look at recent reads from my Goodreads shelf shows how many of them have been romance.

-I've read a lot of graphic novels lately too.
+I've also realized from this screenshot that I've read a lot of graphic novels lately too. |

 About two years ago, I blogged about reading romances.
 I had become a fan of Melissa Foster and a few others.
 Their typical style: A couple meet.
 They're attracted to each other.
 They get together.
 Something happens to keep them apart.
 They work past it and live happily ever after.
 They are still fun reads.